graphql-nexus/nexus/docs/api-reference.md

   /**
    * Specify at the type-level whether fields are considered null by default.
-   * Takes precedence over `defaultNull` if set on the schema.
+   * Takes precedence over `defaultNull` if it is set on the schema.
    */
   defaultNull(nullable: boolean): void;
 };